 - maple syrup or some other yummy syrup

-- Mix flour, baking powder and sugar together
+- Mix flour, baking powder, salt and sugar together

 - In another bowl, mix egg yolks, milk, half and half and vanilla thoroughly